All of the questions we are asked most commonly, for your ease of use

 So, yes is the answer, but it depends on the design and operating method.

-Yes, most designs we offer are available as either swing or sliding gates.
+Yes, most electric driveway gate designs we offer are available as either swing or sliding gates.

 Our sliding gates use a bottom floor mounted tracking with rolling wheels built into the bottom of the gate.
-Alternatively we can offer cantilever type gates when the ground levels are not suitable.
+Alternatively, we can offer a cantilever type gate when the ground levels are not suitable or other ground issues are a potential problem.
+A cantilever gate is a great solution with minimal contact mechanism and a long and reliable lifespan.

-We also offer a sliding, 2 part gate when the side room is limited for the gate to slide into.
-This is 2 gate sections which overlap each other when opening to take up half the space of the full width when extended and closed.
+We also offer a sliding, 2 or 3 part gate when the side room is limited for the gate to slide into.
+This is 2 or 3 separate gate sections which overlap each other when opening to take up half or less the space of the full width when extended and closed.

-Sliding gates also require one electric motor drive as opposed to 2 motors on a pair of swing gates and generally have less maintenance requirements over the years..
+Sliding gates also only require one electric motor drive, as opposed to 2 motors on a pair of swing gates and generally have less maintenance requirements over the years..

 AGD Systems do not currently offer spare parts, the only parts we offer are provided with the installation project.